Help us improve your experience.

 Meaning

 On an EX6210 switch, the Power Used field in the output shows the actual power being consumed by the line card or SRE module, including PoE power.
-If you compare the values in the Power Used field before and after enabling EEE for FPC 3 and FPC 7, you will notice that power is saved when EEE is enabled.
+If you compare the values in the Power Used field before and after enabling EEE for FPC 3 and FPC 7, you notice the saved power when you enable EEE.

 Note:

-Only for EX6210 switches, the Power Used field is displayed in the output.
+Only for EX6210 switches, the output displays the Power Used field.

-On an EX4300 switch, if you compare the values in the Non-PoE power being consumed field before and after enabling EEE, you will notice that power is saved when EEE is enabled.
+On an EX4300 switch, if you compare the values in the Non-PoE power being consumed field before and after enabling EEE, you notice the saved power when you enable EEE.